viileppi/escapist/Escapistplayermanual.md

 ## Attributes
 One of the most important ability for avatar is cyber resistance (CR) that determines how well avatar can stand virtual attacks.
 CR equals average of your avatars might and your characters programming/computer skills, times three.
-Everybody and everything has cyber resistance in the virtual world, for example a virtual safe containing passwords could have CR of 18 -you have to roll more to crack it open.
+Everybody and everything has cyber resistance in the virtual world, for example a virtual safe containing passwords could have CR of 18 -you have to roll more to crack it open, with programming skill or by damage.

 For the character distribute 12 dices over 4 attributes (might, agility, wit and charm).
 For avatar copy wit and charm from character and distribute 8 dice to might and agility.
 Each dice can be splitted to 3 perks, +1 to each.
-Perks can be spent freely on any ability but there can be only +3 on each -rest has to be dixes.
+Perks can be spent freely on any ability but there can be only +3 on each -rest has to be dices.

-Skills
+### Skills

 For your avatar you might want to choose skills in weaponry, martial arts and acrobacy.
 These can be bought too later on.
-You can pass the online security measures with acrobatic moves and battle with enemies kung-fu.
+You can pass the online security measures with acrobatic moves and combat the enemies with kung-fu.

 Allocate 7 dices over skills you prefer.
 Again, a dice can be split into perks.
 Here are some generic examples: acrobatics, bluff, decipher, diplomacy, martial arts, programming, search, seduction, shooting.

 You can buy more avatar skills or try to learn them.
 Level 1D skill is 500MU and the price will increase in exponent of two, so level 2D skill will cost 2500MU.
 It is also possible to steal skills with disassembler if you take over somebody’s avatar.
 Roll your programming skill; you can have the stolen skill this many turns.

+> The goal of the Escapist RPG is to be simple and open-ended, there is no complete list of available skills.
+Discuss with your GM if you have a skill in mind that is not on the list.

 ## General challenges